flagMichigan

 Michigan 6th Grade Math

-Watch ratio and fraction videos, practice with hundreds of step-by-step problems
+Watch ratio and fraction videos, practice with hundreds of equations and geometry problems

 students image

-My daughter went from C's to B+'s in just two months.
-The video lessons made ratios and fractions finally click for her.
+My daughter went from a C to an A in ratios within 6 weeks.
+The video lessons made everything click for her finally.

 pug